theolivenbaum/resin/README.md

 Yeah, I know, it's a great framework and apparently a great protocol.
 Found it by googling "serialize binary c# fast".

 <a name="citizens"></a>
-###The citizens (all first class)
+###FIrst class citizens

 To be able to call ourselves a full-text search framework we need something that can analyze text, an [Analyzer](https://github.com/kreeben/resin/blob/master/Resin/Analyzer.cs).
 Also, something that can write index files and store documents, an [IndexWriter](https://github.com/kreeben/resin/blob/master/Resin/IndexWriter.cs), [FieldFile](https://github.com/kreeben/resin/blob/master/Resin/FieldFile.cs) and a [DocumentFile](https://github.com/kreeben/resin/blob/master/Resin/DocumentFile.cs).

-We will need to be able to parse multi-criteria queries such as "title:Rambo title:Blood", in other words a [QueryParser](https://github.com/kreeben/resin/blob/master/Resin/QueryParser.cs).
+We will need to be able to parse multi-criteria queries such as "title:Rambo +title:Blood", in other words a [QueryParser](https://github.com/kreeben/resin/blob/master/Resin/QueryParser.cs).
 The important questions for the parser to answer are what fields do we need to scan and what are the tokens that should match.
-A space character between two query terms such as the space  between "Rambo title:" in the query `title:Rambo title:Blood` will be interpreted as `AND`.
+A space character between two query terms such as the space  between "Rambo title:" in the query `title:Rambo title:Blood` will be interpreted as `OR`, a plus sign as `AND`, a minus sign as `NOT`.
 In other words that query will be parsed into "please find documents that has both rambo AND blood in the title", or in a more machine-like language `scan the field named title for the tokens rambo and blood and return the intersection of their postings`.

 An [IndexReader](https://github.com/kreeben/resin/blob/master/Resin/IndexReader.cs) and a [FieldReader](https://github.com/kreeben/resin/blob/master/Resin/FieldReader.cs) will make it possible for a [Scanner](https://github.com/kreeben/resin/blob/master/Resin/Scanner.cs) to get a list of document IDs containing the tokens at hand.
 A DocumentReader will assist in fetching the documents, in the state they were in at indexing time, from disk.